 HOW IS ASTHMA TREATED?

 Unfortunately, there is no known cure for asthma at this point.
 However, there are many effective ways to treat and relieve its symptoms.
 The first step in treating your symptoms is getting a proper diagnosis from a reliable and experienced doctor.
-Upon visiting our Entac clinic, one of our best ear, nose, and throat doctors will carefully examine you to see the source of your symptoms.
+Upon visiting our Entac clinic Houston, one of our best ear, nose, and throat doctors will carefully examine you to see the source of your symptoms.
 If asthma is determined to be the cause, he or she will discuss your treatment options with you, based on your particular case.
 Some prescribed drugs include inhaled corticosteroids, leukotriene modifiers, long-acting beta agonists and combination inhalers.
 Avoiding triggers altogether is the best way to avoid attacks, although taking your prescribed medications as directed is key in keeping asthma under control.